What Is In a Collis Roofing Estimate?

 Florida Building Code

-Most adjusters are not fully aware of the Florida Building Code, and this is especially true after a major named storm such as Hurricane Irma.
+Most adjusters are not fully aware of the Florida Building Code, and this is especially true after a major named storm such as Hurricane Hermine, Hurricane Matthew, Hurricane Irma or Hurricane Michael.
 Numerous insurance companies, large and small, are sending our adjusters from out of state.
 The resulting issue that comes out of this is that they do not include everything the Florida law requires to have your roof installed, so their estimated amount for the roof replacement is less.

 When this occurs, your estimator will address these specific points missed on the adjuster’s estimate and the building code.
-Most times, this is accepted by the insurance provider because it is Florida Building Code and required by Florida law, and our estimates at Collis Roofing are exceptionally detailed, often produced by one of our Haag Certified Estimators.
-Haag is the highest level of ethical estimating certification that can be obtained by those in the construction and home improvement industry.
+Most times, this is accepted by the insurance provider because it is Florida Building Code and required by Florida law, and our estimates at Collis Roofing are exceptionally detailed and ethical.

 O & P simply stands for Overhead and Profit.
 Like your insurance company, Collis Roofing is not a nonprofit.
 O& P is calculated as a percentage of the total cost of a job. .
 Overhead is made up of expenses such as vehicles, necessary equipment, permit fees, safety and supervision of crews, workers compensation, and pay for our valued employees.
 The most common O&P, outside of exceptionally steep roofs, excessive difficulty accessing the roof such as trees covering it, or the home requires lead abatement due to the age of the home or business, is called “10 and 10”.
 O & P set at “10 and 10”, means the estimate will be charged as 20% on top of the total job estimate.

 Some adjusters may not have roofing experience, and may be more experienced in areas such as flooding, and not know the differences between various roofing products such as architectural and 3 tab shingles.
-These estimators may be sent to your home only due to the fact that there are over 661,000 Hurricane Irma claims and they are doing their best trying to deploy adjusters to at least look at your home or business.
+These estimators may be sent to your home only due to the fact that there are hundreds of thousands of insurance claims and they are doing their best trying to deploy adjusters to at least look at your home or business.